Did You Know a 4000-year-old Cremation Ground Exists in Udaipur?

 Ahar was also a site of an ancient settlement that preexisted in Udaipur by three-and-a-half millennia.
 Just 150 meters along the road from the royal cremation ground is the Ahar Archeological Museum.
 The museum contains copper and terracotta pottery objects that are more than 3300 years old.
 It also houses sculptures of Hindu gods and ‘tirthankars’ (Great Jain teachers) from the 8th to 16th centuries AD.

 The Ahar culture is also known as the Banas culture.
 It was a Chalcolithic archaeological culture of southeastern Rajasthan state in India, lasting from 3000 to 1500 BCE.

 The collections of antiques in the museum date back to the 10th century.
 Here you can see earthen pots, iron objects and other artifacts that used to be part of the lifestyle of prehistoric people.
 You can see a depiction of trenches that were used to be a part of the lives of the Ahar people.
 Some things are acknowledged to belong to 1700 B.C.

 Apart from these, there are various other remains excavated from the ruins of the civilization.
-These are terracotta spindles, wheels, seals, cones, terracotta skin scrubber, animal figurines, tiny pots, human figurines, bangles, ear ornaments, beads and balls that date back to the first century B.C.
-The terracotta toys and massive clay pots and few other utensils are revealed in the wonderful museum.
+These are terra cotta spindles, wheels, seals, cones, terra cotta skin scrubber, animal figurines, tiny pots, human figurines, bangles, ear ornaments, beads and balls that date back to the first century B.C.
+The terracotta toys and huge clay pots and few other utensils are revealed in the beautiful museum.
 The ornaments were also made of ivory that depicted an era of body decoration.
 Soak pits, about 2000-year-old, have also been discovered in one of the drains which portray the sense of hygiene among early historic people of this region.

 Present Day at Mahasatya